Srikarmk/100-days-of-code-2/README.md

 ✅ Finally completed working on my full stack web app and tested it's features.
 ✅ Started exploring React Native as an interest.

+## Day 17
+✅ Started exploring supabase and started a new project called Supa Smoothies .